plinker-rpc/development/docs/asterisk.md

-title: Asterisk
+# Asterisk
-description: PlinkerRPC PHP client/server allows you to securely execute generic PHP code and components on remote sites, while maintaining the feel of a local method call.

 !!! warning "Development halted"
     This component is no longer being actively developed, though bugs will be fixed if reported.

 An Asterisk component which hooks into the Asterisk Management Interface (AMI) on remote systems.
-Using it adds addtional security as you can lock down AMI to listen on only on localhost.
+Using it adds additional layer of security as you can now lock down AMI to listen on only on localhost.

 ## Install